top of page

 How will their device be kept safe?

 Student devices will be brought straight to class in the morning and put into a locked cupboard.
-They will remain there until needed and be locked up again during morning tea and lunch.
-Only your child will use the device they bring to school.
+They will remain there until needed and will be locked away again during morning tea and lunch.
 We recommend a case to store the device in for added protection.

 Do I have to buy new apps?

-No. We will only be using apps that are free from the Apple or Google Play stores.
+No. We will only be using apps that are free from the Google Play store.
 Any downloading or updates for apps and software does need to be done at home.
+Chrome browsers are preferred and can be downloaded for free.
+All learning is done within the Google Workspace within Chrome.

 Will there be Internet access?